elmerdotdev/credence/README.md

 ## How to run on localhost

 Make sure you have nodemon installed first.
 To install nodemon globally, run **npm install -g nodemon** on a terminal.
-You only need to do this ONCE!
+You only need to do this ONCE.

 ### Node server and React app